johnchapin/slouch/README.md

 ; 6
 ```

-## interceptors
+## Interceptors

-Interceptors are just Ring middleware functions that are injected
-into the slouch server pipeline.
+Interceptors are just Ring middleware functions that are injected into the slouch server pipeline.

 For example, to record processing time for the entire pipeline: